felixlopz/hubrise-test-task/content/contributing/en/diagram-guide.md

 ![HubRise primary diagram example with no colors](../images/004-en-example-diagram-no-colours.png)

-You may use screenshots with a wider gray border, **around 20 to 40 px**.
+You may use screenshots with a wider gray border, **around 20px to 40px**.
 Light or dark gray **1px** borders can be used as well.
 In addition, some space around the image would be beneficial to emphasise its content.

 ![Example of a screenshot](../images/005-en-screenshot-example.png)